mcharouk/aws/Certification/machinelearning.md

 ## Spot instances

-* Sagemaker can write checkpoints to save intermediate results of a training job.
+* Sagemaker can write checkpoints on S3 to save intermediate results of a training job.
 If a spot is evicted it can easily start from the checkpoint

 # Metrics glossary